civican/legisinfo/42-1/bills/C-69/bill_text.md

     any section or part of the pipeline that passes in, on, over, under, through or across a navigable water if a certificate has been issued, or an order has been made under section `214`, in respect of the pipeline; and

-    anything done under any leave obtained under section 108 of the `National Energy Board Act` at any time before **July 3, 2013**, as that section read from time to time before that day.
+    anything done under any leave obtained under section 108 of the `National Energy Board Act` at any time before July 3, 2013, as that section read from time to time before that day.

 ### Certain Lands for Which Consent Required